tapptitude/TTSegmentedControl/README.md

 # TTSegmentedControl
-An elegant, animated and customizable segmented control for iOs.
+An elegant, animated and customizable segmented control for iOS.

 ![](Resources/TTSegmentedControl.gif)